 16. Buyer's Representations.
 Buyer hereby represents and warrants that Buyer has the full and complete authority to enter into this Agreement and the person executing this Agreement on behalf of the Buyer has full and complete authority to do so.

 17. Real Estate Taxes and Assessments.
 Seller agrees to pay any and all real estate taxes plus penalty and interest due and payable in all years prior to the year of closing for the Property at the time the Property is conveyed, if not sooner paid.
 The real estate taxes due and payable in the year of closing shall be prorated to the actual Closing Date.
 Seller shall pay all special assessments or similar governmental charges that are pending, levied or deferred on the Property as of the Closing Date.
 Buyer shall assume any special assessments that become pending or are levied against the Property after the Closing Date.
+Seller shall be responsible for property taxes, if any, associated with the change in use of the property.
+At Closing, Buyer shall receive a credit to the Purchase Price equal to the estimated taxes incurred based on the change of land use (Ag Roll-Back Taxes).
+The amount of the Ag Roll-Back Taxes will be based on a change of land use as of the Closing Date.

 18. Condemnation; General Provisions.
 If the Property is taken or if there is a threat of taking by eminent domain prior to the scheduled closing, this Agreement shall become null and void at Buyer's option.
 If Buyer elects to declare the Purchase Agreement null and void, Buyer shall notify Seller in writing and all earnest money shall be promptly refunded to Buyer.
 If Buyer elects to continue with its obligations under the Agreement, Buyer shall bear all costs relating to any negotiations with, or condemnation proceeding brought by such party pursuing the taking in the connection with the Property and shall be entitled to retain any payments, awards or proceeds paid pursuant to or arising in connection with the same to the extent they are paid on or after the actual Closing Date.
-If any monies are paid as a result of eminent domain prior to the actual Closing Date, they shall be placed in escrow with Premier Title Insurance Agency, Inc. (“Title Company”) and disbursed to Buyer upon Buyer’s purchase of the Property or to Seller should the Buyer not close with Seller on the Property.
+If any monies are paid as a result of eminent domain prior to the actual Closing Date, they shall be placed in escrow with Charter Title Company(“Title Company”) and disbursed to Buyer upon Buyer’s purchase of the Property or to Seller should the Buyer not close with Seller on the Property.

 19. Condition of Property.
 Seller shall remove from the Property all refuse, debris and personal property prior to the Closing Date.
 Buyer shall then be responsible for the cost of removing any or all structures, including foundations, which remain.
 Seller shall maintain the Property during the term of this Agreement in substantially the same condition as exists on the date of this Agreement.